Sim2Real for Soft Robotic Fish via Differentiable Simulation: Introduction

 \section{Introduction}

 Soft robots are favored over traditional hard robots in a growing list of scenarios, including bio-inspired design, conformal gripping, co-bot situations, and more.
-While the design and simulation of hard robots are well understood and extensively shown thanks to decades of development, the same simulation task for compliant structures and their interaction with the environment is an ongoing challenge for soft roboticists.
+While the design and simulation of hard robots are well understood and extensively shown thanks to decades of development, the same simulation task for compliant structures and their interaction with the environment is an ongoing challenge.

 Although many simulation schemes exist, none have demonstrated sufficient sim2real matching through verifiable experiments for soft robots in a hydrodynamic situation such as a robotic fish.
 The high dimensionality of soft mechanisms and the complex physics of fluid-structure interactions (FSI) make this problem particularly difficult.
-The problem has recently become more tractable because of advances in physics-based simulation, such as differentiability and data-driven approaches for modeling complex phenomena.
-These recent advances show promise in efficiently bridging the sim2real gap from soft body simulation to real scenarios for soft robots.
-Straightforward sim2real methods for roboticists as users are within reach: such methods could be used confidently for design optimization if they are verifiable by real data.
+One critical challenge in producing high accuracy simulations is the precise measurement and manual tuning needed to dial-in the material parameters of soft mechanisms.
+The problem has recently become more tractable because of advances in physics-based simulation, such as differentiability and data-driven approaches.

-There are a few notable related works that have addressed parts of the challenge.
-Drake is a rigid multi-body simulator that supports auto-differentiation and allows the user to tune the parameters of a multi-link hard robot to maximize an objective~\cite{tedrake2019drake}.
-Hahn et al. propose a method for sim2real matching that is limited to an open-loop controlled tendon-driven crawler~\cite{hahn2019real2sim}.
-SOFA is an non-differentiable simulator that supports pneumatic and tendon-driven actuation, but requires extensive computation time and setup overhead for complicated systems~\cite{coevoet2017software}.
-Additionally, SOFA is not capable of supporting FSI, and there is a lack of other soft actuation methods.

-In this work, we present a simulation tool of general use to soft roboticists by demonstrating an experimentally-verified simulation framework that can be used to accurately predict the deformation of a soft pneumatic actuator and identify its material properties.
-Specifically, we focus on the case of a pneumatically-actuated fish tail.
-The deformable body of the fish tail is cast out of silicone elastomer and has a flexible spine made of an acetal plastic sheet in the center (see \Cref{fig:pneumatic_fish_tail}).
-This prediction and identification problem is of interest since composite bi-morph structures are difficult to simulate due to the disparate Young's moduli and aspect ratios of the deformable body and flexible but stiff spine.
+We present a differentiable simulation framework that can be used to accurately predict the deformation of a soft pneumatic actuator and identify its material properties through gradient-based optimization.
+Three designs of a pneumatically-actuated fish tail are used as benchmark (see \Cref{tab:fish}) since composite bi-morph structures are difficult to simulate due to the disparate Young's moduli and aspect ratios of the deformable body and stiffer spine.
+The deformable body of the fish tail is cast out of silicone elastomer and has a flexible spine made of an acetal plastic sheet in the center (see \Cref{fig:pneumatic_fish_tail}). .